hyperledger/aries-rfcs/concepts/0302-aries-interop-profile/README.md

 - RFC 0023 DID Exchange: Status update to Adopted, added to example the use of a DID Rotate attachment to include a signature on the the DID.
 - RFC 0035 Report Problem: Clarification that a `description.code` is required, clarification on conventions for warnings.
 - RFC 0044 DIDComm File and MIME Types: Clarifications on fallbacks for the mime types and why, and on using JWEs.
+- RFC 0211 Route Coordination: Clarification to add a missing comma to an example.
 - RFC 0434 Out of Band: Clarification that did:peer:2 can be used for reuse.
+- RFC 0627 Static Peer DIDs: Clarifications that reflect the transition to Peer DIDs 2 and 4.
 - RFC 0592 Indy Attachments: Clarification on handling "unrevealed attributes" and on encoding integer strings as numbers (e.g. encoding both `"1"` vs. `1` as integers)
 - RFC 0510 DIF Presentation Exchange Attachment: Correction of reference into the DIF spec that there is an "s" on "definitions" in `dif/presentation-exchange/definitions@v1.0`